-We set young people the challenge of completing six selected books, before getting them to vote for their favourite text at a finale Festival in Alexandra Palace theatre.
+We set young people the challenge of completing six selected books, before getting them to vote for their favourite text at an online Finale Festival.
 Along the way the young people can attend workshops, reading circles as well as having the opportunity to meet professional authors.

-The project finishing by announcing the winners of the Alexandra Palace Children’s Book Awards, bringing Bibliobuzz 2020 to its conclusion on 16th May 2020.
-We were honoured that Waterstones Children’s Laureate Cressida Cowell, who is our Bibliobuzz 2020 Ambassador, was able to announce the winning titles for us.
+Biblio-Buzz 2020 was the first Creative Learning programme we held online due to lockdown restrictions.
+It was a roaring success that saw seven amazing authors giving readings from their wonderful works and setting creative online challenges for their readers.
+We were honoured that Waterstones Children’s Laureate Cressida Cowell was able to announce the winning titles for us.
 The winner of the Schools Award was Anna at War by Helen Peters.
 Stewart Foster won the Libraries Award with his book Check Mates.

 It’s not too late to have a go at the literacy challenges from Biblio-Buzz 2020.
 Just click on the links below to get involved!

 If you want more creative challenges to sink your teeth into why not make a puppet, turn your old books into art or create Hedwig the owl by folding an old book!